 The Book Industry Guild of New York (BIGNY) is an organization for book publishing and manufacturing professionals.
 Operated by members for members, it subsidizes educational seminars and trips, holds monthly information programs, and raises money for the Literacy Assistance Center, a nonprofit dedicated to “strengthening and expanding the adult education system, and to advancing adult literacy as a core value in our society and a foundation for equal opportunity and social justice.”
-BIGNY partners include the Graphic Artists Guild, Book Business magazine, and the Women’s National Book Association.
+BIGNY partners include the Graphic Artists Guild and Book Business magazine.

 Initially named The Bookbinders’ Guild of New York, the group was founded in 1925 by bindery craftsmen in and around New York.
 (Binderies are workshops or factories in which books are bound.)
 Original members included employees from George McKibben & Son, American Book-Stratford Press, and Knickerbocker Press.